 Lelouch was now breathing heavily behind his mask, though the others failed to pick up on it.
 "And in the end…" Lelouch continued once more, his voice now becoming calmer.
 "We will establish a new future for all of mankind, and with it worldwide peace and stability."

 And once more, those assembled stared in awe as their legendary leader was now fully among them again.
-Diethard and Tamaki both looked ecstatic, while Sugiyama, Inoue and Minami all wore looks of astonishment, as did Asahina and Chiba.
-Tohdoh, Senba and Urube each smirked the devil's grin, while Ohgi was once more amazed beyond words at the boldness of the masked revolutionary's plans, with Viletta and Kallen both wearing a similar look to that.
+Diethard and Tamaki both looked ecstatic, while Kento, Naomi and Minami all wore looks of astonishment, as did Asahina and Chiba.
+Tohdoh, Senba, Urube and Rai each smirked the devil's grin, while Ohgi was once more amazed beyond words at the boldness of the masked revolutionary's plans, with Viletta and Kallen both wearing a similar look to that.
 Even C.C. herself gave a secret expression of approval toward her "partner".

 Entirely satisfied with the collective reaction he was receiving, Lelouch decided to move onto the next stage.
 "Now then…" he said, reaching up to his mask.

-For the briefest of moments, nobody dared even breathe as Lelouch removed his mask and slowly revealed his face.
+For the briefest of moments, nobody dared even breathe as Lelouch removed his mask, slowly revealing his face.
 At first those who had sidearms instinctively moved their hands over them, but they were soon relieved when Lelouch opened his eyes and revealed that he had kept his contact in place, subduing his Geass.

-"It is true."
-Lelouch spoke from behind his veil, which remained in place over his mouth and chin, in a dark tone that barely concealed his disgust at what he was about to say.
-Combined with his scar, the veil made him look akin to a Koga ninja from Feudal Japan.
+"It is true," Lelouch spoke in a dark tone that barely concealed his disgust at what he was about to say.
 "I am Eleventh Prince Lelouch vi Britannia, son of Emperor Charles and Empress Marianne and former seventeenth heir to the Holy Britannian Empire.
 With that known, if any of you do not wish to follow me, then say so now.
 Otherwise, you will only have these options: live with me in victory, or perish with me in defeat."

 With that declaration, Lelouch once more scanned the faces of those gathered, with his eyes visibly turning to each and every one.
 But no matter who his eyes would fall into contact with, they did not respond or object to him.
 Instead, each one remained silent, giving their answer through their lack of response as well as visibly showing their preparedness for whatever he had in store next.
 It only took a second for Lelouch to see this, and then move onto the next one.
 After going around the table and seeing the same gaze from each and every present individual, the exiled prince nodded.

-"Very well then."
-Lelouch replied with closed eyes and a smirk, slipping his mask back into place.
+Seeing their answer, Lelouch closed his eyes and gave off a smirk.
+"Very well then," he replied before slipping his mask back into place.
 "Now then, before we can proceed, we must proclaim our presence to the world once again.
 And for that purpose, I give you Operation Tsunami…"

 The screen shifted once more, centering on one of the Sandwich Islands, specifically Crusoe, then zooming further until it halted over the island's southern coast.
 Even before Lelouch spoke its name, everyone recognized what was there. "…our strike against the pacific basin of Pearl Harbor!"